NIME-conference/ECO_NIME/chat_collaboration_tools.md

 * [Rocket Chat](https://rocket.chat/)
 * [Mattermost](https://mattermost.com/)

 Both options can be self-hosted which, depending on host server, may provide sustainability benefits.
 More research is necessary to evaluate potential advantages of these alternatives over Slack.
-Also it is unclear if similar limitations exist for these platforms \(eg. message limits on free tiers, subscription costs for 'pro' features.\)
+Also it is unclear if similar limitations exist for these platforms (eg. message limits on free tiers, subscription costs for 'pro' features)

 ### External Links and References

-* [ethicalconsumer.org guide to video conferencing](https://www.ethicalconsumer.org/technology/shopping-guide/video-conferencing?fbclid=IwAR1cfsoJGGcgypD0mktU6q-eNeDbcNR8P8c2cazyYxK5MKhjJpn22AP65lM) \(_paid subscription required to view full article_\)
+* [ethicalconsumer.org guide to video conferencing](https://www.ethicalconsumer.org/technology/shopping-guide/video-conferencing?fbclid=IwAR1cfsoJGGcgypD0mktU6q-eNeDbcNR8P8c2cazyYxK5MKhjJpn22AP65lM) (_paid subscription required to view full article_)

-### Contributor\(s\):
+### Contributor(s):

 * [John Sullivan](mailto:johnny@johnnyvenom.com)